Skip to content

 Visit PXP Financial

 PXP Financial is the payments business that started inside Bwin.
 Kalixa, the original Bwin payments unit, spun out, acquired PXP Solutions in 2014, was bought from Entain in 2016/17 by Senjō Group, and consolidated under the PXP Financial brand in 2018-2019.
 Today it processes €30B annually for 1,000+ merchants from a 200-person headquarters in Hertfordshire, UK.
-FCA-authorized (ref 504318), PCI DSS Level 1, principal Visa/Mastercard/Discover/Diners member. iGaming client roster: BetMGM, Tipico, Penn Interactive.
-EveryMatrix integration partner for US sportsbook/casino operators.
-No Trustpilot profile — strictly B2B.
+It is FCA-authorized (ref 504318), PCI DSS Level 1, and a principal Visa/Mastercard/Discover/Diners member.
+The iGaming client roster includes BetMGM, Tipico and Penn Interactive, and PXP is an EveryMatrix integration partner for US sportsbook/casino operators.
+No Trustpilot profile, since the business is strictly B2B.

 Quick Info